What homes look like in the world's most expensive city

 Nano-flats are the norm, not the exception

-Adrian's living situation is far from unusual.
-As house prices spiral in Hong Kong, young professionals across the city are residing in ever-shrinking spaces, with box-like 'nano-flats' and co-shares touted as fashionable solutions to the affordable housing crisis.
+As house prices spiral in Hong Kong, young professionals across the city reside in ever-shrinking spaces, with box-like 'nano-flats' and co-shares touted as fashionable solutions to the affordable housing crisis.

 Living on top of each other

-For the most part, residents are used to close quarters and small spaces, so they're adaptable when it comes to new housing solutions, though some alternative living arrangements have made headlines...
+Even regular apartments are generally very small, particularly in the popular central areas.
+Residents are used to close quarters and small spaces, so they're open to new housing solutions.
+However, some alternative living arrangements have made headlines for their shocking and cramped conditions.

 Hong Kong’s tiny ‘coffin’ apartments

-From 2012 to 2015, Lam captured shocking images of the living conditions in the city, including in the infamous coffin homes.
+From 2012 to 2015, Lam captured shocking images of living conditions in the city, including in the infamous coffin homes.

-A 400-square-foot (37sqm) flat can be subdivided to accommodate nearly 20 double-decker-sized sealed bed spaces, sometimes partitioned with wood or even wire.
-Kitchen and toilet units are usually a similar size and shared by the inhabitants of several cubicles.
+Kitchen and toilet units are usually of a similar size and shared by the inhabitants of several cubicles.

 Hong Kong's cage homes